Cities Encompassed by the Region

 Pamela R. Maxwell, PharmD

-Pamela Maxwell, PharmD, received her Bachelor of Science in Pharmacy and Doctor of Pharmacy degrees from The University of Texas at Austin and The University of Texas Health Science Center at San Antonio.
-She has worked extensively in a university hospital setting as a clinical pharmacist for eighteen years.
-For the past eight years, Dr. Maxwell has served as Clinical Specialist and Pharmacy Programs Manager for the Solid Organ Transplant Program of University Health System and The University of Texas Health Science Center at San Antonio.
+Pamela Maxwell, PharmD, BCPS, received her Bachelor of Science in Pharmacy and Doctor of Pharmacy degrees from The University of Texas at Austin and The University of Texas Health Science Center at San Antonio.
+She has worked extensively in a university hospital setting as a clinical pharmacist for her entire career.
+Dr. Maxwell currently serves as the Clinical Transplant Pharmacy Program Manager for University Transplant Center and Pharmacy Residency Programs Manager and PGY2 Solid Organ Transplant Pharmacy Residency Program Director at University Health System in San Antonio, TX.

-Dr. Maxwell is the Pharmacy Practice Residency Director for University Hospital.
-In addition, she has a faculty appointment with The University of Texas College of Pharmacy as Clinical Assistant Professor and serves as coordinator of clinical rotations for PharmD students in the San Antonio region.
+Dr. Maxwell has a faculty appointment with The University of Texas at Austin College of Pharmacy as Clinical Assistant Professor and serves as coordinator of clinical rotations for PharmD students in the San Antonio region.

 Advanced Community Practice Coordinator: